 - it softens and lifts the facial hair off the face;

 - it brings and maintains the right amount of warm water to the skin during the shaving process which helps open pores and lubricate the skin;

 By virtue of its numerous bristles, a shaving brush is the best way to generate a warm and unctuous lather.
 Rich lather is important because it protects and lubricates the skin.
-In addition, the gentle friction of the bristles on your face as you lather up arms the shaving cream and your skin, softening the beard and opening pores.
+Also, the gentle friction of the bristles on your face as you lather up arms the shaving cream and your skin, softening the beard and opening pores.
 The brush helps guide the direction of your whiskers as they loosen up in their pores, preparing them for the blade.
 The shaving brush is also ideal for ensuring adequate moisture to the face when shaving: it captures and transports the moisture from the sink, through the bristles to your skin and beard.
 This is a far more efficient method of wetting your skin than cupping water in your hands and bringing it to your face when shaving, which is what you have to do without a brush.
 Finally, the brush provides gentle exfoliation and removes dead surface cells, something that fingers alone cannot do.